Rushi25/Digital-Library/README.md

 ## Project Structure
 The project is organized into two main folders: `frontend` for the Angular application and `backend` for the .NET Core API.
 Below is a breakdown of the project structure.

-## Project Structure

-This project consists of a frontend Angular application and a backend .NET Core API.
-Below is the complete directory structure, with comments for each significant part.

 ```plaintext
 Digital-Library/